SamP12345-TheReal/Momento_clean/README.md

 #### Left Click
   Left clicking opens This PC
 #### Toolip
-  The tooltip says "this pc"
+  The tooltip says "This pc"
 ### **Lock**

  ![momento clean screenshot llock](https://user-images.githubusercontent.com/80009666/121887544-c4355d80-cd0e-11eb-83cc-08a3e43def2f.jpg)

 #### Double Left Click
-  Locks the user, whitout logging out.
-Double click to prevent accidental use.
+  Locks the user, without logging out.
+You have to double click, to prevent accidental use.
 ### **Recycle Bin**

  ![momento clean screenshot bin](https://user-images.githubusercontent.com/80009666/121887340-87696680-cd0e-11eb-8767-5529493d0abb.jpg)

 #### Items in the Bin
- If there are items in your reclycle bin, the intirior fill will turn red.
+ If there are items in your recycle bin, the interior fill will turn red.
 #### Empty bin
- If there are no items in your reclycle bin, the intirior fill will turn green.
+ If there are no items in your recycle bin, the interior fill will turn green.
 #### Tooltip
-  Says "There are itmes in your bin" and "Your bin is empty" respectivaly.
+  Says "There are times in your bin" and "Your bin is empty" respectively.
 #### Left click
  Opens Recycle Bin
 ### **Edge**